esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 Transactions can be re-launched automatically in `circular mode`.

 Once the transaction has finished, a status bit is changed (that can be monitored through polling) and a fast interrupt is triggered.
-An interrupt flag register system has been developed to overcome architectural limitations.
-As explained in the HAL section [LINK TO HAL SECTION], this system enables the interrupt handler to identify which channel has raised the interrupt.

-In the event of a transaction interrupt, the ID of the channel that raised the interrupt is passed to the weak implementation of the handler.
-This weak handler can be redefined by the user, as demonstrated in example_dma_multichannel.
+The channel that raised the interrupt is identified and it's passed to the the handler itself, which can be redefined by the user, as shown in [Example 7](#7-multichannel-mem2mem-transaction-focus-on-the-irq-handler) or in `example_dma_multichannel` in the application folder.

 #### Source and destination

 Sources and destinations are the two pointers that will exchange data.
 Bytes will be copied from the source and into the destination address.
-If the destination size is wider that the source one and sign extension is enabled, the channel will sign extend the data.

 #### Data type